The accounts receivable is an important current asset in a company’s balance sheet.

 In short, we can safely conclude that Tesla’s account receivable has been reasonably low with respect to sales and does not pose any threat to the company’s liquidity.

-Other than the ratio of accounts receivable to revenue, another ratio that is worth analyzing is the accounts receivable to current asset ratio which is shown above.
+Another ratio that is worth taking a look at is the accounts receivable to current asset ratio which is shown in the chart above.

-Again, we can safely conclude that Tesla accounts receivable has been reasonably low with respect to the current asset and does not affect the company’s short-term liquidity.
+Again, we can safely conclude that Tesla accounts receivable has been reasonably low with respect to total current assets and does not affect the company’s short-term liquidity.

 The formula used to arrive at the days sales outstanding number in the chart above is shown below:

-Quarterly DSO = (Quarterly Accounts Receivable / Quarterly Sales) X Number of Days per Quarter
+DSO = (Accounts Receivable / TTM Credit Sales) X 365 Days

-As of 1Q 2020, Tesla’s days sales outstanding of 19 days was slightly above the average figure but still did not deviate significantly from the historical results.
+As of 1Q 2021, Tesla’s days sales outstanding of 384 days was in line with the average figure.

 Nonetheless, we will keep track of the ratio from quarter to quarter so that we can get to it before it gets out of hand.